 Your goal needs to be realistic and meaningful to you.
-Consider you circumstances and resources ill they support your goal challenges?
-Also ensure the goal is one which you know you are willing to work for, any doubt then move on to another goal.
+Consider your circumstances and resources ill they support your goal challenges?
+Also, ensure the goal is one which you know you are willing to work for, any doubt then move on to another goal.
 If you set unrealistic goals you will never achieve them.
-It’s possible be high and realistic, only you can really know how high your goal should be.
+It is possible to set high and realistic goals, only you can really know how high your goal should be.
 Your goals should also be ones you truly wish to achieve and not something someone else wants for you e.g. teachers, parents or friends.

-You need to set a timeframe for your goal or you will loose momentum.
-Make sure you give yourself enough time and that you hold yourself responsible to achieving the outcome.
+You need to set a timeframe for your goal or you will lose momentum.
+Make sure you give yourself enough time and that you hold yourself responsible for achieving the outcome.
 Be realistic with your time, do-by-dates in your calendar/diary.
-Set up a time line with checkpoint dates and incremental goals e.g. 6-months to completion, 3 months to completion etc and monitor your progress as you go.
+Set up a timeline with checkpoint dates and incremental goals e.g. 6-months to completion, 3 months to completion, etc and monitor your progress as you go.

 Also important to note: preparation is a major factor; much time can be wasted ‘running around’.

 Here is a goal-setting exercise for improving your performances